winstonjs/winston/README.md

 1. Make levels configurable for user preference (npm-style, syslog-style, etc)
 2. Improve support for adding custom Transports not defined in Winston core.
 3. Create API for reading from logs across all transports.
-4. Add more transports and make existing transports more robust: Riak, CouchDB, Redis
+4. Add more transports: CouchDB, Redis

 ## Run Tests
 All of the winston tests are written in [vows][13], and cover all of the use cases described above.
 You will need to add valid credentials for the various transports included to test/test-config.json before running tests: